lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 ## Remove unused imports

-The function `M-x lisp-organize-imports` will delete the unnecessary imports from the package definition (from the symbols in `:import-from`).
+The function `Alt-x lisp-organize-imports` will delete the unnecessary imports from the package definition (from the symbols in `:import-from`).